torvalds/linux/Documentation/admin-guide/thunderbolt.rst

 =============
 The interface presented here is not meant for end users.
-Instead there should be a userspace tool that handles all the low-level details, keeps database of the authorized devices and prompts user for new connections.
+Instead there should be a userspace tool that handles all the low-level details, keeps the database of the authorized devices and prompts the user for new connections.

 More details about the sysfs interface for Thunderbolt devices can be found in ``Documentation/ABI/testing/sysfs-bus-thunderbolt``.